-Throughout the last few years, Myanmar has popped up on many travellers’ radar, making it more heavily travelled than ever before.
+Throughout the last few years, Myanmar has popped up on many travelers’ radar, making it more heavily travelled than ever before.
 The mystical lure of the tops of temples poking out above the trees and hot air balloons floating across the sky has captured the hearts of many, including ours.
 As you may remember, we visited Myanmar last year and we really enjoyed our stay there, despite being scammed in Bagan.
 There were so many reasons why we fell in love with Myanmar at first sight, but if you asked us to name one, it would be definitely the local cuisine and the temples!

 During our stay in Myanmar, we’ve noticed that there were more travelers around than we expected.
 As we know, with popularity comes a price—a more expensive one.

 #1 Delve Deep When Booking Airfare

 When it comes time to buy your plane tickets, delve right in and do your research.
 Although Myanmar is a more exotic destination, there are deals available regularly that can help travelers reach the country for a reasonable price.
 But if you can’t find a deal, get creative.
 Fly to a nearby country then hop a quick flight over to Myanmar if it’s cheaper that way.